Robustness of stress focusing in soft lattices under topology-switching deformation

 To test whether the effect remains appreciable under more extreme deformation, we double the elongation to 18\%, producing the deformation shown in Fig.~\ref{Extreme_Strain}(a) accompanied by a more pronounced degree of shape reconfiguration of the cells.
 The plot of axial strain vs. unit cell in Fig.~\ref{Extreme_Strain}(d) shows that a considerable amount of focusing is maintained even under this level of elongation, with strain dropping by 40\% within three cells.
 In order to force a loss of polarization, we further increase the load to reach a total elongation of 50\%.
 Since our lab setup can only handle elongations up to 30\%, for this case we resort to FE calculations, whose reliability was verified in previous loading cases.
 From the strain field in Fig.~\ref{Extreme_Strain}(b-c) and the orange curve in Fig.~\ref{Extreme_Strain}(d), we can see that the focusing is now completely lost, with the normalized value approaching 1 far from the domain wall.

-Our next step is to find a connection between the loss of polarization observed in soft structural lattices and the evolution of one or more key parameters of the unit cell that are swept during loading.
+\sg{Our next step is to find a connection between the loss of polarization observed in soft structural lattices and the evolution of one or more key parameters of the unit cell that are swept during loading.
 We recall that the cell deformation involves at least four major kinematic contributions: total cell elongation, stretching of the hinges, rotations of the triangles and loss of straightness of the edges.
 While it is difficult to precisely rank these effects in terms of their contribution to the dilution of polarization, we choose to focus our attention on the rotation $\theta$ which, among these factors, is the only one that also plays a role in the kinematics of ideal lattices.
-In fact, $\theta$ fully captures the Guest-Hutchinson mode~\cite{Guest_2003}, which reconfigures ideal Maxwell lattices without costing elastic energy~\cite{Sun_Kagome_PNAS_2022}.
-Therefore, a parameterization in terms of $\theta$ allows a precious description of the evolution of polarization in terms of an \textit{interpretable} parameter.
+Therefore, a parameterization in terms of $\theta$ is chosen deliberately because it allows a precious description of the evolution of polarization in terms of an \textit{interpretable} parameter with an explicit and formal connection to the topology of the corresponding ideal lattice.}

 Here we build upon the work by Rocklin et al.~\cite{Rocklin_2017}, in which it was shown that, for a given ideal kagome geometry, it is possible to turn on and off the polarization through a uniform twist described by an angle $\theta$.
 Note that, from a design perspective, varying $\theta$ can be interpreted as a sweep of the single-variable design space of the given kagome family.
-However, it can also be interpreted as a step-by-step illustration of the active reconfiguration sweep that the lattice naturally undergoes while experiencing a global soft mode.
+However, it can also be interpreted as a step-by-step illustration of the active reconfiguration sweep that the lattice naturally undergoes while experiencing a global soft mode, known as a Guest-Hutchinson mode~\cite{Guest_2003}.
 Such reconfiguration brings about two topological phase transitions between unpolarized to polarized states, which are marked by special configurations, in which the bonds are aligned, giving rise to continuous ``fibers" that support states of self stress (SSS).
 Recently, similar notions have been applied to multi-stable lattices, where external loading causes a change in the morphology of the bulk that results in a topological phase transition~\cite{Xiu_2022}.